Chinese for Business (PG)

 Method of assessment

-One two-hour written examination taken in May/June (50%); regular assignments throughout the year (10%); a portfolio of 2000 Chinese characters consisting of one translation and one composition to be submitted on day 5, week 1, term 3 (20%); a 15 minute presentation on a business-related topic followed by Qs and As (10%); 2 end of term tests (Term 1 and Term 2) (10%).
+One two-hour written examination taken in May/June (40%); coursework assignments and in class tests (10%); a portfolio of 1000 Chinese characters consisting of one translation and one composition to be submitted on day 5, week 1, in the term following teaching (20%); 2 oral presentation of 5 - 10 minutes 10% each (20%); a one-hour end of term test (10%).

 The materials for this module will be prepared the teacher(s) teaching and/or convening the module (approved by the department).